Air Delivered Capabilities Directorate

 Nuclear Command, Control and Communications Integration Directorate

-This directorate, which achieved initial operational capability in December 2016, is principally located at Hanscom AFB, Massachusetts, and Kirtland AFB.
-It will eventually include personnel at Barksdale AFB, Louisiana; Fort Meade, Maryland; Los Angeles AFB, California; Hill AFB; Robins AFB; Tinker AFB; and Wright-Patterson AFB.
-Once fully manned, the directorate will be comprised of about six active-duty military and 57 federal civilians.
+This directorate is principally located at Hanscom AFB, Massachusetts, and Kirtland AFB.
+It also has personnel embedded at Barksdale AFB, Louisiana; Fort Meade, Maryland; Los Angeles AFB, California; Hill AFB; Robins AFB; Tinker AFB; and Wright-Patterson AFB.
 It is responsible for integrating the NC3 Weapon System (AN/USQ.225) across the Air Force.
 The directorate advises AFGSC on the NC3 Weapon System's technical architecture and informs key decisions regarding investment and modernization.
 The directorate is also responsible for the weapon system’s configuration management, system test, system verification, and system certification.
 In addition, its director is dual-hatted as the Air Force PEO for NC3.

 Nuclear Technology and Integration Directorate

-This directorate is located at Kirtland AFB and is comprised of about 25 active-duty military and 90 federal civilians.
+This directorate is located at Kirtland AFB.
 The directorate is responsible for providing intelligence support to AFNWC, analyzing the full spectrum of weapons effects to support acquisition programs and inform tactics and procedures, and assessing current and future nuclear systems to identify and mitigate potential vulnerabilities.
 The directorate is also responsible for managing the Air Force's Nuclear Certification Program and leading the capability development initiatives for all pre-Milestone A/B activities within the center.